-Williamsport Basketball Player Awaits NBA Draft
+Williamsport Basketball Player Drafted to the Indiana Pacers

-WILLIAMSPORT, Pa. -- A basketball star from Williamsport is hoping to hear his name called in the NBA draft.
+WILLIAMSPORT, Pa. -- A basketball star from Williamsport who was hoping to have his name called in the NBA draft, had his dream come true.

-Alize Johnson surprised hundreds of family and friends gathered at the Trade and Transit Center, showing up after saying he would not be there.
+Johnson surprised hundreds of family and friends gathered at the Trade and Transit Center in Williamsport, showing up after saying he would not be there.

 The forward was a standout at St. John Neumann High School and a college star at Missouri State.